ejbest/k8lb-example/README.md

     kubectl apply -f alpine-deployment.yaml
 </pre>

 10. Get a list of IPs in a static text file of Nginx nodes.
-This list could be brought into a formated webpage for diagnostics or otherwise.
+This list could be brought into a addition to a web page or report or console for diagnostics or otherwise.
 <pre>
     kubectl get pods -l app=alpine -n testnamespace2 \
     -o go-template='{{range .items}}{{.status.podIP}}{{"\n"}}{{end}}' \